Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 Backpressure is one of the most interesting and complex aspects of reactive streams.
 Coroutines can _suspend_ and they provide a natural answer to handling backpressure.

-In Rx Java 2.x a backpressure-capable class is called [Flowable](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html).
+In Rx Java 2.x, the backpressure-capable class is called [Flowable](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html).
-In the following example we use [rxFlowable] coroutine builder from `kotlinx-coroutines-rx2` module to define a flowable that sends three integers from 1 to 3.
+In the following example, we use [rxFlowable] coroutine builder from `kotlinx-coroutines-rx2` module to define a flowable that sends three integers from 1 to 3.
-It prints a message to the output before invocation of suspending [send][SendChannel.send] function, so that we can study how it operates.
+It prints a message to the output before invocation of the suspending [send][SendChannel.send] function, so that we can study how it operates.

-The integers are generated in the context of the main thread, but subscription is shifted to another thread using Rx [observeOn](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#observeOn(io.reactivex.Scheduler,%20boolean,%20int)) operator with a buffer of size 1.
+The integers are generated in the context of the main thread, but the subscription is shifted to another thread using Rx [observeOn](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#observeOn(io.reactivex.Scheduler,%20boolean,%20int)) operator with a buffer of size 1.